 • What kind of education pathways will guide you to the computing career you desire?

-The guide outlines the five distinct computing disciplines identified by the Association for Computing Machinery (ACM) and how the disciplines relate to specific job titles and tasks.
-Listings of core courses, sample degrees and other pathways at Canadian colleges and universities are also provided for each discipline.
-The five computing disciplines are:
+The guide outlines the seven main computing disciplines identified by the Association for Computing Machinery (ACM), as well as several other popular computing specializations.
+It explores how the disciplines relate to specific job titles and tasks, and lists sample degrees, core courses and other educational pathways.

 • Computer science